 Unfortunately, Telegram doesn't have a deactivation button within the app.
 Luckily we've found two simple ways to permanently delete your Telegram account, which we outline below.

 Telegram is famous for being a secure alternative to other popular messaging apps.
-In most cases, we recommend using Telegram, but its understandable why some might want to delete their Telegram account:
+In most cases, we recommend using Telegram, but its understandable why some might want to delete their account:

 Always use the NordVPN app to protect your personal data online.
 It encrypts your information while its in transit, hiding it from snooping ISPs and government trackers.